 Step Seven: Stick to Your Budget

-5 Savvy Money Tips to Make Your Budget Go Further
+How to Have a Dream Wedding on a Budget: 5 Savvy Money Tips to Make Your Money Go Further

 - Sign up to cashback websites, where you’ll get paid for buying products you were already going to buy!
 You can even get cashback credit cards which give you an extra 5% cashback on purchases you’re already making.
 The thing to remember: go for the cheapest deal, not the best cashback offer.